circleci/circleci-docs/jekyll/_cci2/env-vars.md

 then click the **Add** button.
 The new environment variable appears in the list.

+**Note:**
+Once created,
+environment variables are hidden and uneditable in the application.
+Changing an environment variable is only possible by deleting and recreating it.

 ### Using a Context

 ### Deleting a Context